Testimole-Conversational: A 30-Billion-Word Italian Discussion Board Corpus (1996-2024) for Language Modeling and Sociolinguistic Research: Introduction

 The purpose of gathering such a large amount of this specific type of data is threefold.
 First, the creation of this corpus allows the data-driven linguistic analysis of the specific language variety of discussion boards, a dialogical type of CMC for which large scale studies are lacking in Italian.
 The diachronic nature of the corpus, where each post is annotated with the exact time of writing, provides the possibility to perform precise analysis regarding the evolution and change of the online language across time, both at the lexical and grammatical levels.
 It also gives the opportunity to capture specific orthographic forms that emerged and then declined in digital communication, such as SMS-style abbreviations or specific emoticon's styles.

 Second, online resources are fragile and susceptible to the passing of time: resources needed to keep the pages online, such as servers or web-hosting, may cease to be maintained.
-Even if it is hard or impossible to give estimate about how many online forums have existed and are now not reachable anymore, it is reasonable to expect that a large amount of discussion boards are nowadays forever lost, together with all the messages exchanged by their users.
-This is the reason why archiving this material is a way to ensure its persistence throughout time, avoiding the risk of losing such a peculiar linguistic resource as well as the large amount of information contained in the posts.
+Even if it is hard or impossible to give an estimate about how many online forums have existed since the advent of the web and are now no longer reachable, it is reasonable to expect that a large number of discussion boards are nowadays forever lost, together with all the messages exchanged by their users.
+This is the reason why archiving this material is a way to ensure its persistence throughout time, avoiding the risk of losing such a peculiar linguistic resource, as well as the large amount of information contained in the posts.